celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 export CELO_VALIDATOR_GROUP_SIGNER_ADDRESS=<YOUR-VALIDATOR-GROUP-SIGNER-ADDRESS>
 ```

 In order to authorize our Validator Group signer, we need to create a proof that we have possession of the Validator Group signer private key.
-We do so by signing a message that consists of the Validator Group Account address, in this case, the `ReleaseGold` contract address.
+We do so by signing a message that consists of the authorizing Locked Gold Account address, in this case, the `ReleaseGold` contract address.

 To generate the proof-of-possession, run the following command: